Myriad

-More generally, a myriad may be used in colloquial vernaculars to imply an indefinitely large number.
+The term myriad is also used in the form "a myriad" for a 100 km × 100 km square (10,000 km²) the grid size of the British Ordnance Survey National Grid and the US Military Grid Reference System.
+It contains 100 hectads.

 History

-The Aegean numerals of the Minoan and Mycenaean civilizations included a single unit to denote tens of thousands.
-It was written with a symbol composed of a circle with four dashes 𐄫.
+The Aegean numerals of the Minoan and Mycenaean civilizations included a symbol composed of a circle with four dashes 𐄫 to denote tens of thousands.